SpenceKonde/megaTinyCore/megaavr/bootloaders/optiboot_x/README.md

   * `xplainedmini817 (one of: _all_8sec, _poronly_8sec, _swronly_8sec (*))`
   * `xplained416 (one of: _all_8sec, _poronly_8sec, _swronly_8sec (*))`
   * `**` external reset entry conditions only provided where the part can have an alternate reset (ie, on the curiosity 1627), because the debugger on these boards cannot generate the HV pulse to override a reprogrammed GPIO and would be harmed if an external HV programmer were used (and if if you've cut the strapping pins, you don't have one of these boards anymore and should use the generic )
-* There are hence a total of 66 binaries
+* There are hence a total of 80 binaries

+### The megaAVR 0-series is also supported by this codebase
+Running make_all_mega0.bat in a suitable build environment will build all 42 binaries - 7 entry condition/timeout combinations times 2 (default or alt pins) times 3 USARTs = 42.

+### All binaries are either 470 or 472 bytes in size, leaving 20 words free.
+There is at least one pathological pushpop.

 ## There are six entry condition options available
 These control when Optiboot will "run" and how long it will wait for a new sketch when it does.
 Note that a WDT reset will *never* run the bootloader (we use a WDT reset to exit the bootloader, and we can't tell whether that was our own WDT reset or something else's), nor will a BOD reset not accompanied by something else ("weak or malfunctioning power supply" is something other than the ideal time to try to upload new firmware)